 Why is this so hard?
 It really shouldn’t be, but as many couples know, it is.

-Talking about money is threatening
+Talking about money can be threatening

 Regardless of financial situation, something about money strikes at the core of who we are.
 It defines our status in the world, what we can and cannot have.
 Money is integrated into every area of our lives, whether we like it or not.
 Even the most basic choices in life, like the shirt you are wearing or what you do for dinner tonight, is the result of a money decision.